-UV light is measured in microwatts of ultraviolet radiation per lumen of visible light (µW/l).
-The high energy of UV radiation is particularly damaging to artifacts.
-UV light is not visible to the human eye and therefore removing it from museum lighting causes no change in appearance.
-Daylight is generally the strongest source of UV light; fluorescent, metal halide and mercury vapor lights also emit UV radiation.
-UV light can be measured using a UV meter.
-Ideally UV light should be as close to zero µW/l as possible, and light sources emitting UV measurements above 75 µW/l should be reduced.
+Ultraviolet (UV) radiation is measured in microwatts of ultraviolet radiation per lumen of visible light (µW/l) and can be measured using a handheld UV meter.
+The high energy of UV radiation is particularly damaging to collection materials.
+UV is not visible to the human eye and therefore removing it from museum lighting causes no change in appearance.
+Daylight is generally the strongest source of UV; fluorescent, metal halide and mercury vapor lights also emit UV radiation.
+Ideally, UV should be as close to zero µW/l as possible, and lamps emitting UV above 75 µW/l should be reduced.

-When absorbed, infrared (IR) radiation causes a rise in temperature.
-IR light is also beyond the detection of the human eye.
-The effects of heat on collections are covered more specifically in the section on temperatures but it is important to recognize that light radiation acts as a catalyst in the oxidation of materials – particularly organic artifacts.
+When absorbed, infrared (IR) radiation causes a temperature rise.
+IR is also beyond the detection of the human eye.
+The effects of heat on collections are covered more specifically here, but it is important to recognize that light radiation acts as a catalyst in the oxidation of materials—particularly organic materials.

 Controlling Light and UV Exposure